 Connor, C. M., Spencer, M., Day, S.L., Giuliani, S., Ingebrand, S., & Morrison, F. J. (2014).
 Capturing the complexity: Content, type, and amount of instruction and quality of the classroom learning environment synergistically predict third graders’ vocabulary and reading comprehension outcomes.
 Journal of Educational Psychology, 106(3), 762-778.

-Sarah Ingebrand is a recent Developmental Psychology PhD graduate from Arizona State University. she received her Master’s from Florida State University where she was a Predoctoral Interdisciplinary Research Training (PIRT) Fellow through the Florida Center for Reading Research.
+Sarah Siegal is a recent Developmental Psychology PhD graduate from Arizona State University. she received her Master’s from Florida State University where she was a Predoctoral Interdisciplinary Research Training (PIRT) Fellow through the Florida Center for Reading Research.
 Prior to this, Sarah graduated from Northwestern University with a Bachelors of Science in Communication Sciences & Disorders and Psychology.
 She began pursuing her PhD at Florida State, where her research focused on the development of reading, writing and spelling skills in older elementary and middle school students.
 After finishing her Master’s thesis in the spring of 2013 under her advisor, Dr. Carol Connor, she transferred to Arizona State University where she continues to pursue her research interests under Dr. Connor.
 She is currently employed in Dr. Connor’s research lab as a Post Doc in the University of California-Irvine School of Education, however she is mainly coordinating projects located in Phoenix, Arizona.
-She is the coding coordinator and project manager for A2i as well as assists with data management.
+She is the coding coordinator, a project manager for A2i, and assists with data management.
 In her free time she enjoys horseback riding, skiing and exploring Arizona!

 Jin Kyoung Hwang, PhD – Postdoc